Ryanfzhang/STIMP-tutorials/docs/source/supplemetary/index.rst

 ==================
-Four representative coastal ocean area analysis
+Supplementary main results
 ==================

-Code for reproducing the results presented in our paper
+Code for reproducing the main results presented in the supplementary

 .. toctree::
    :maxdepth: 2